Skip to main content

 How Does Sleep Deprivation Affect Growth and Repair?

-The final piece of this foundational puzzle involves the hormone most associated with rejuvenation and repair ∞ human (GH).
+The final piece of this foundational puzzle involves the hormone most associated with rejuvenation and repair ∞ human growth hormone (GH).
 The vast majority of GH is released during the deep, slow-wave stages of sleep.
 This nightly pulse is essential for repairing tissues, building lean muscle mass, maintaining bone density, and regulating metabolic function.

-Chronic sleep deprivation, by preventing you from consistently reaching these stages, flattens this vital GH peak.
+Chronic sleep deprivation, by preventing you from consistently reaching these deep sleep stages, flattens this vital GH peak.
 The consequences are far-reaching, contributing to accelerated aging, loss of muscle mass, increased body fat, and a diminished capacity for your body to heal and recover from daily stressors.
 Understanding this cascade ∞ from stress hormones to metabolic dysfunction to a blunted repair process ∞ is the first step in formulating a strategy to counteract it.

 Intermediate